-- the training and/or developmental needs of Aboriginal communities that currently do not have community-based justice programs;
+- to support the training and/or developmental needs of Indigenous communities that currently do not have community-based justice programs;

-- ongoing needs of current community-based justice programs, including training, evaluation activities, data collection, sharing of promising practices and useful models;
+- to supplement the on-going training needs of current community-based justice programs where the cost-shared budget does not adequately meet these needs, including supporting evaluation activities, data collection, sharing of best practices and useful models;

-- activities to improve reporting and the development of data management systems in AJS programs;
+- to support activities targeted at improved community reporting in IJP communities and the development of data management systems;

-- the development of new community-based justice programs; and
+- to support the development of new justice programs, paying particular attention to:

-- one-time or annual events and activities that build bridges, trust and partnerships between the mainstream justice system and Aboriginal communities.
+- to support one-time or annual events and initiatives (as opposed to on-going projects and programs) that build bridges, trust and partnerships between the mainstream justice system and Indigenous communities.

-Depending on departmental priorities and resources, certain eligible initiatives or acitivies may be emphasized more than others at different times.
+Depending on departmental priorities and resources, certain eligible initiatives or activities may be emphasized more than others at different times.

 2016-2017 Call for Proposals